News

 Source: gsmaintelligence.com

-While AI can highlight trends, it lacks the ability to explain their significance due to a limited understanding of business context and strategic timing.
-GSMA Intelligence uses AI to organize and process large datasets, but human oversight remains essential for interpreting the data and deriving actionable insights.
-For example, when operators report combined 4G/5G connections, AI might misinterpret the data, whereas a human analyst can use contextual knowledge to ensure accuracy.
+While AI can organize and process large datasets, human oversight is indispensable for interpreting the data accurately.
+For example, when telecom operators report combined 4G/5G connections, AI might misinterpret the data.
+A human analyst, however, can use contextual knowledge to ensure the accuracy of the insights derived.

 The Importance of Context and Collaboration

-AI can generate charts, but humans excel at crafting messages tailored to specific audiences, such as CEOs, regulators, or the media.
+AI can generate charts and visualize trends, but human analysts are needed to craft messages tailored to specific audiences, such as CEOs, regulators, or the media.
 This nuanced communication, shaped by experience and business understanding, cannot be automated.

 Human Collaboration Drives Insight

-AI operates independently, unlike human analysts who collaborate to debate findings and refine outputs.
+Unlike AI, which operates independently, human analysts collaborate to debate findings and refine outputs.
 This collaborative process ensures accuracy, timeliness, and alignment with industry priorities.
-The focus extends beyond just the 'what' to include the 'so what' and 'what next'.
+It extends beyond just identifying trends to understanding their significance and implications.

 AI as a Tool to Augment Human Capabilities